RobertRosca/environments/docs/environments.md

     This approach is not recommended, as it is possible to get an inconsistent environment where your local packages are not compatible with the loaded environment.

-If you want to add a package to an existing environment, it's possible to load the environment via `module load exfel exfel_python`, and then run `pip install ...` commands.
+If you want to add a package to an existing environment, it's possible to load the environment via `module load exfel exfel-python`, and then run `pip install ...` commands.

 This will install the package into your local `~/.local/lib/python3.X/site-packages` directory, any packages in this directory will be importable when you activate the environment.